We put great importance to data protection and therefore use the data you provide to us with upmost care.

 Solution

-The techno-economic mathematical optimization framework IRPopt (Integrated Resource Planning and Optimization) supports decision makers of municipal energy utilities as well as the public administration regarding future portfolio management.
-IRPopt was calibrated and applied to develope an expansion concept for district heating in “Leipzig West”.
-In a first step, we determined the future generation portfolio based on the mid-term strategy of the utility comprising, e.g., a coal phase-out and newly built low-carbon technologies.
-The integration of alternative heating solutions in the district heating system is examined and evaluated with respect to levelized cost and CO2 emissions.
+For this project, IRPopt was calibrated and applied to develop an expansion concept for district heating in “Leipzig West”.
+In a first step, the future generation portfolio is determined based on the mid-term strategy of the utility comprising, e.g. a coal phase-out and newly built low-carbon technologies.
+The integration of alternative heating solutions in the district heating system is examined and evaluated concerning levelized cost and CO2 emissions.
 These indicators also serve as a basis to be compared to stand-alone heating solutions in the district.
-Secondly, we extended the analysis for additional districts in terms of a replication strategy.
-The aim is to increase the district heating supply in “Leipzig West” and the share of renewable energies and use of waste heat in the district heating system.
+Secondly, the analysis was extended for additional districts in terms of a replication strategy.

 Video